HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/swift/getting-started-swift-xrt.md

 - Calculation of the PI for Photon Counting, Windowed Timing, and Photodiode Mode Files;

 Stage 2:
 - Perform the screening of the calibrated events produced in Stage 1 by applying conditions on a set of parameters.
-The screening is performed using GTI obtained by conditions on housekeeping parameters specific of the instrument and on attitude and orbit related quantities, a screening for bad pixels, and a selection on GRADES .
+The screening is performed using GTI obtained by conditions on housekeeping parameters specific of the instrument and on attitude and orbit related quantities, a screening for bad pixels, and a selection on GRADES.

 Stage 3:
 - Generate products for scientific analysis using the 'xrtproducts' task.